OKSDGIT/RepoPBL/CasosPBL/2021/en/Task05/Task05-TheFarmingRobotAndFeedingRobot.md

 ### **3. Deliverables**

-A team member must submit the following by **8:20 PM on May 24, 2021**, via UFBA's virtual learning platform (AVA):
+A team member must submit the following by **8:20 PM on May 24, 2021**, via X's virtual learning platform (AVA):

 1. A file for the **JFLAP simulator** containing the Farmer Robot's identification and navigation modules as well as the Feeder Robot's navigation module.
 2. A **report**, written in the SBC (Brazilian Computing Society) article format, that thoroughly details the design and functionality of the developed modules for the robots.